Last updated: 4 Nov 2021

 In the DIB, the three service providers are delivering four interventions with a mix of direct and indirect education model types, which are:

 A further important aim of the QEI DIB is to drive focus towards outcome-based contracts in the development sector in India and provide evidence of the benefits of private sector participation in service delivery.
 By measuring the cost and effectiveness of a range of education delivery models, it aims to support the development of a robust body of evidence to inform the allocation of future funding in the sector.

-To support the use of outcome-based contracts in India, a key objectives of the DIB are to engage the Indian Government, use robust measurements and consider ways to standardise processes and produce templates for future outcome-based contracts.
-Additionally, learning is being generated on the effectiveness of DIBs, and resources and partnerships developed to help replicate DIBs both in South Asia and globally, by the learning partner and outcome convenor.
+To support the use of outcome-based contracts in India, the key objectives of the DIB are to engage the Indian Government, use robust measurements and consider ways to standardise processes and produce templates for future outcome-based contracts.
+Additionally, learning is being generated on the effectiveness of DIBs, and resources and partnerships are developed to help replicate DIBs both in South Asia and globally, by the learning partner and outcome convenor.

 Source: Erskine, C. (2019) Quality Education India Development Impact Bond: A case study produced as part of the DFID DIBs pilot programme evaluation

 Based on the education outcomes of the first cohort, the first results were released in July 2019.
 The figures from year one of the project showed mixed results: 40% of participating schools either met or exceeded their targets for literacy and numeracy skills, but 60% of schools failed to outperform nonparticipating schools, and a teacher training program in north Delhi that underperformed has since been discontinued.

 Results are expected every year, and the project is scheduled to complete in July 2022.